Esther Hill Hawks: Career

-After returning to Massachusetts, Hawks began her own medical practice and treated mostly women with gynecological cases.
-During this time, she worked in various organizations including the New England Hospital Medical Society and Lynn Woman's Club while working to better the sanitary conditions of her community, provide further education, and promote women's rights.
+After returning to Massachusetts in 1870, Hawks partnered with Dr. Lizzie Breed Welch, who had her own practice and together they became two out of the first three female physicians in Lynn.
+Soon after in 1874, she opened her own medical practice and treated mostly women with gynecological cases.
+During this time, she worked in various organizations including the New England Hospital Medical Society, Boston Gynecological Society, honorary member of the New Hampshire Association of Military Surgeons, Woman's Rights/Suffrage Club, The Houghton Horticultural Society, the Lynn Historical Society, the Civic League, Lynn Medical Fraternity, Lynn Woman's Club, Lynn Woman's Club and even co-founded Lynn's Associated Charities while working to better the sanitary conditions of her community, provide further education, and promote women's rights.
+In 1889, Hawks was elected as a member of the Lynn School Board where she continued to serve for many years to come.